AtomMaterialUI/material-theme-docs/docs/support-us.md

 {% include carbonads.html %}

-Material Theme for JetBrains is an open-source plugin.
+Up until 2021, Material Theme UI was an open-source plugin.
 It is made with love by people that love good design and want the world to be a better place.
+{:class='title'}

-If you like this plugin and appreciate the work done for it to exist, you can support the developers by donating.
+Although it has become a paid/freemium plugin, if you like this plugin or the other plugins made by the developers, and appreciate the work done for it to exist, you can still support the developers by donating.
+{:class='title'}

-Any amount is appreciated and would greatly help support and interest on this project.
+Any amount is appreciated and would greatly help support and interest on these projects.
 {:class='title'}

 ## PayPal Donation